 - It’s technically everything you need to deal with an iSUP.

-The ROC is a nice iSUP that’s really stable in flat water.
-With the right navigation skills; this board is as steady as ever.
+The ROC is a nice iSUP that’s really stable in flat water, and it would make a great yoga board or fishing sup.
+With the right navigation skills; the ROC is as steady as ever.
 Even if you are a beginner who’s interested in this friendly water sport, the ROC would still make a great choice because the fact that it’s 33 inches wide is a plus when it comes to picking up standup paddle boarding.

 As previously mentioned, the ROC is pretty versatile and it can be used in different water conditions.
 Still, we believe that it gave its best performance in flat water where tracking was a lot easier with less water resistance.

 Concerning users who are into white waters or rivers; the ROC can totally take the challenge thanks to its shape, navigation system, and thickness.
 You can definitely perform some maneuvers while being in complete control over the board.